-CONTROLLED SUBSTANCE OR ALCOHOLIC BEVERAGE
+FOR STUDENTS UNDER THE INFLUENCE OF A NARCOTIC DRUG, CONTROLLED SUBSTANCE OR ALCOHOLIC BEVERAGE

-- B. Ten (10) days OSS. - C. Recommendation for expulsion.
-Student may be expelled up to eighty (80) days at the discretion of the Superintendent.
+- A. Notification of Barberton Police Department - B. Ten (10) days OSS. - C. Recommendation for expulsion.
+Students may be expelled up to eighty (80) days at the discretion of the Superintendent.
 The Superintendent may hold days in abeyance if the student agrees to participate and successfully completes a drug intervention program approved by the Barberton School District.
 The parent or guardian may accompany his/her child. - D. Upon return to school, if school officials have reason to suspect that the student has again violated this policy, the student may be directed to submit to drug testing. - E. Students who violate this section of the code of conduct may be prohibited from participating in select extra-curricular activities, in addition to any other discipline that is imposed.